mnee-xyz/mnee/qa-testing/QA-GUIDE.md

 ### API Keys

-Configure in `testConfig.js`:
+API key is configured in `testConfig.js`:

+- The `apiKey` field is automatically passed to all Mnee instances in tests
-- Default: 3 requests/second
+- Default rate limit: 3 requests/second
+- All test files use the same API key for consistency

 ## Regression Testing Checklist